AlexNly/workspace_pod/README.md

 ## Overview

-This repository provides a containerized development environment using VS Code Dev Containers.
+This repository provides a fully automated containerized development environment using VS Code Dev Containers.
 It offers a comprehensive, pre-configured workspace with modern development tools, programming languages, and IDE integrations for efficient software development.

 ## What's Included